OscarDorronzoro/BlindSQLi/README.md

 # Blind SQL Injection
-This tool is intended to test web sites requiring NTLM authentication, parsing the response obtained and helping to craft custom payloads.
-For futher information about NTLM refer to https://davenport.sourceforge.net/ntlm.html.
+This tool purpose is to automate testing of web servers for blind SQL injection.
+This tool is intendent to be sqlmap-like but simpler and oriented exclusively to blind injections.

 ## Install
 Clone git repository and execute the python file.